thalibarrifqi/thalibarrifqi/README.md

 - 👋 Hi, I’m @thalibarrifqi
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Intelligent Systems
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Machine Learning for Data Science
-- 💞️ I’m looking to work for Full Time employee
 - 📫 You can reach me on thalibarrifqi@gmail.com

 <!---